 Your new logo needs to reproduce at a variety of different sizes – particularly on the smallish side.
 Overly complex logos can ‘gum up’ when reproduced as a very small image.
 Think business card design, fax header.
 How about a key chain?
 Or a ballpoint pen?
 Take a look at the Nike ‘swoosh’.
 Not a very dynamic logo but it is recognizable on a shirt sleeve on the television where a complex logo wouldn’t be.
 Think of your logo as a mega-sized image as well.
 Like a billboard.
 Knowing how your logo is going to be used, both in size and media, can help your designer create a logo that’s appropriate in terms of complexity.

-Your new logo will probably not have the luxury of being in your audience’s eye for a lot of time.
+Your new logo will probably not have the luxury of being in your audience’s sight line for a lot of time.
 In fact, you probably have a few seconds (at the outside) to ‘grab’ the viewers attention.
 If your logo needs to be deciphered, or has an elaborate ‘back story’ (see metaphor light) there’s probably little chance that it will communicate the essence of your company, service or product effectively.

 A tagline (also known as a strapline) is the phrase or few words that describe a company, or the company’s mission.
-Generally stated, taglines are featured under the logo (or in circular logos – around the logo).
+Generally stated, taglines are featured under the logo (or in circular logos – around the logo.)
 They’re cool and all, but it’s not advisable to include them in the initial design phases of your logo.
 Wordy taglines will require a small font that will become illegible at smaller sizes.
-Also, a tagline can create a lot of visual clutter in many applications.
+A tagline can create a lot of visual clutter in many applications.
 It’s always better to have that ever-so clever tagline as a separate element that you can add when appropriate, or when doing so will not interfere with the design integrity of your logo itself.

 The most important part of your logo project is the design itself.
 Oh sure, it’s nice to see your logo in the colors that you will eventually use, but in the initial stages of any design the colors are of secondary importance.
 In fact, most logo design ideas start off as black and white doodles and sketches.
 Don’t worry about colors in the beginning stages of the logo design process.
 They can always be changed, or edited later.
 Now, having said that…

 Whether you utilize a two spot color, or four color process logo will greatly impact any reproduction costs in the future.
-While not critical in the initial design phases, your choice of corporate color will have a ripple effect throughout all you corporate ‘look-and-feel’ material and is a decision that should not be taken lightly in the final stages of the design process.
+While not critical in the initial design phases, your choice of corporate color will have a ripple effect throughout all your ‘look-and-feel’ material and is a decision that should not be taken lightly in the final stages of the design process.

 In traditional media that is.
 And vice versa.
 Some WEB colors are beyond a CMYK range – meaning that the color cannot be printed using CMYK or Pantone spot color equivalents.
 To make things more complicated, sometimes WEB safe colors CAN be converted successfully.
-Best advice – if there’s a particular WEB-safe color you wish to use, our designers will be glad to tell you of it’s usability is outside of your monitor.
+Best advice – if there’s a particular WEB-safe color you wish to use, our designers will be glad to tell you of its usability outside of your monitor.
 See our working with a printer page for more information.

 While it’s nice for your logo to actually ‘mean’ something (i.e. – this color represents growth, this dot represents our product) sometimes clients wish to write ‘War-and-Peace’ with their logo’s metaphors.
 An overworked logo is not a pretty sight.
 The most memorable logos are also the most simple; the memorable complex logos are often highly rendered illustrations, not a bunch of geometric shapes.
 Dozens of swooshes, dots and colors – all professing to ‘mean’ something will not mean anything to the first time viewer even though it might be a ‘cool’ back story to tell.
 Take a look at the top 10 Fortune 500 logos.
 Pretty simple stuff.
 And established brands, the Adidas logo for example, sometimes don’t mean anything at all.

 Once you’ve developed your logo, it’s in your best interest to keep it.
-Brand recognition takes time (some studies state that viewers have to see a logo three times – or more – before they’ll remember it the next time).
-There’s an awful lot of logo clutter out there, so only be repetition will your logo break through.
+Brand recognition takes time (some studies state that viewers have to see a logo three times – or more – before they’ll remember it the next time.)
+There’s an awful lot of logo clutter out there, so only by repetition will your logo break through.
 If you’re going to change or update your logo, think very, very long and hard about it.
 If you decide to go ahead, then make sure you get it right that time.
 Changing a logo dramatically more than once (in a short period of time) may tell your audience that you’re flaky and unreliable.